o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-structure.md

 The overwhelming majority of content contributions will reside somewhere in the two directories above.
 The structure beneath each of these directories is identical and easy to navigate.

 {{< note >}}
 The directory structure below `/static/images/` mirrors the directory structure below `/content/docs/`.
 When adding images to your topics, make sure to place them in the appropriate directory.
-In some instances, you may need to create new directories in `/static/images/` to replicate the structure of `/content/docs/`.
+In some instances, you might need to create new directories in `/static/images/` to replicate the structure of `/content/docs/`.

 {{< /note >}}

 In the structure below `/content/docs/` and `/static/images/`, directories map to the various O3DE documentation guides.
 You will most likely be interested in just a few specific areas.
 These areas of interest are highlighted in the diagram below: